fontsie/phonebook/README.md

 	With the specific buttons you can modify your phonebook.
 All changes will be saved in the Local Storage.

 -	backup:
 	You can download a json file with all records at any time.
-If you made changes and then try to close the browser whitout a backup, you will be asked a confirm.
+If you made changes and then try to close the browser without a backup, you will be asked a confirm.